 - Medical emergencies, evacuations, and other items, such as baggage, are all covered by travel medical insurance.

-- Trip insurance (sometimes known as Trip Cancellation Insurance or just Travel Insurance) covers cancellations, interruptions, luggage, delays, medical, evacuation, and other expenses.
+- Trip insurance (sometimes known as Trip Cancellation Insurance.
+Just Travel Insurance) covers cancellations, interruptions, luggage, delays, medical, evacuation, and other expenses.

 Coverage of medical insurance during travel

-Coverage of medical and hospitalization costs abroad is a basic guarantee shared by all travel insurance policies, whether purchased through a tour operator (“group” insurance) or independently (individual insurance).
+Coverage of medical and hospitalization costs abroad is a basic guarantee shared by all travel insurance policies, whether purchased through a tour operator (travel medical insurance) or independently (individual insurance).

-This guarantee allows you to be compensated if you are involved in an accident, become ill, or die while traveling abroad.
-This assistance can take the following forms:
+You can be compensated if you are involved in an accident, become ill, or die while traveling abroad through this guarantee.
+This guarantee can provide you with the following forms of assistance:

 Some contracts include a deductible, while others do not.
-The first euro is then used to make payment.
+Payment is then made with the first euro..
 Assume you need to spend €200 on a doctor in Canada or the United States:

 - If the deductible for a medical consultation is €50, your insurer will only reimburse you €150.